Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

    1. [Swapping frame in flight resources after each frame](https://github.com/EmbarkStudios/kajiya/blob/d373f76b8a2bff2023c8f92b911731f8eb49c6a9/crates/lib/kajiya-backend/src/vulkan/device.rs#L607)

+You can notice that kajiya has 2 command buffers.
+The first (`main_cb`), contains most of the rendering commands.
+After it is submitted, `vkAcquireNextImageKHR()` is called.
+The second command buffer (named in code as a "presentation command buffer" - `presentation_cb`) contains passes writing to the `swapchain image`.

+The render graph implementation is quite interesting too.
+Initially, all passes are stored in a flat array.
+During `RenderGraph.record_main_cb()`, the index of the first pass writing to the `swapchain image` is [calculated](https://github.com/EmbarkStudios/kajiya/blob/d373f76b8a2bff2023c8f92b911731f8eb49c6a9/crates/lib/kajiya-rg/src/graph.rs#L815).
+All passes before that index record their commands into `main_cb`. `RenderGraph.record_main_cb()` then returns, submits the commands, `swapchain image` is acquired, and `RenderGraph.record_presentation_cb()` starts recording `presentation_cb`.

 If you want to see **all** operations from the start: [main loop](https://github.com/EmbarkStudios/kajiya/blob/d373f76b8a2bff2023c8f92b911731f8eb49c6a9/crates/lib/kajiya-simple/src/main_loop.rs#L340)'s `while running {...}`.

 Khronos Group also has synchronization examples for [Swapchain Image Acquire and Present](https://github.com/KhronosGroup/Vulkan-Docs/wiki/Synchronization-Examples#swapchain-image-acquire-and-present).
 It features e.g. `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` execution dependency inside `VkSubmitInfo`.
 It functions as an additional check to `acquire_semaphore`.
-[Turns out vkAcquireNextImageKHR() is allowed to return an image for which commands have been submitted but not finished executing](https://stackoverflow.com/questions/39599633/why-is-a-vkfence-necessary-for-every-swapchain-command-buffer-when-already-using).
+Turns out, vkAcquireNextImageKHR() is [allowed to return an image for which commands have been submitted but not finished executing](https://stackoverflow.com/questions/39599633/why-is-a-vkfence-necessary-for-every-swapchain-command-buffer-when-already-using).
 The `vkAcquireNextImageKHR()` is also allowed to return images out of order (`pImageIndex` has a value that is not a simple `imageIndex = (imageIndex + 1) % imageCount`).